smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 4 - Deeper Into the Dark.md

 "It's fighting us."
 Sisyphus pointed to where passages intersected at angles that hurt to perceive.
 "Look at the stress patterns.
 Every time we reinforce this section, the surrounding stone weakens."

 "Not fighting," Daedalus corrected.
 "Negotiating.
 It knows what it wants to become."
 He moved to examine the plans.
-"If we redirect through here—"
+"If we redirect through here-"

 "No." Sisyphus saw it clearly, the way he'd once seen the perfect angle to push his boulder.
 "We don't fight it.
 We let it flow where it wants, then use that flow to strengthen containment.
 Like redirecting a river instead of damming it."